-- The story I showed the POWs of the Goose Shoot was in BLUE BOLT, Issue Number 6, dated January, 1944, one full year after the POW escape --- even though I had the comic book with me at the time of their escape.
+- The story I showed the POWs of the Goose Shoot was in BLUE BOLT, Issue Number 6, which wasn't even published until January, 1944, one full year after the POW escape --- even though I had the comic book with me at the time of their escape.

 For those who have not done so please visit Footnote